fabiorbap/android-sandbox/README.md

 Install all that is required until the build is successful.

+Then, either run the project in the emulator or in by connecting an Android device to the computer (it may ask you to allow the connection).

+If you choose to run it in an emulator, you will have to download one of the available Android versions in Android Studio and select a virtual device.

 # Configuration

 This project has two [flavors](https://developer.android.com/studio/build/build-variants): App and Storybook.